sourcegraph/handbook/content/departments/engineering/teams/delivery/index.md

 ## Mission

-Enable any Sourcegraph customer or user to trial or run (in production) Sourcegraph in a way that is compatible with their environment, supports their level of technical expertise, and allows them to easily access the value that our product provides.
-Make it as easy as possible to access this value, and to maintain it going forwards by easily staying up to date with Sourcegraph's latest developments.
+Delivery's mission is to empower any customer to self-manage Sourcegraph in a way that is compatible with their environment, supports their level of technical expertise, and allows them to easily access the value that our product provides.
+Our distributions will evolve to consistently meet the needs of our customers.

 ## Members